Islam in Korea: Islam in South Korea

 In 1962, the government of Malaysia (then Malaya) offered a grant of 33,000 USD for a mosque to be built in Seoul.
 However, the plan was derailed due to inflation.
 The Seoul Central Mosque was finally built in Seoul's Itaewon neighborhood in 1976.
 Today there are also mosques in Busan, Anyang, Gyeonggi, Gwangju, Jeonju, Daegu, and Kaesong.
-According to Lee Hee-Soo (Yi Huisu), president of the Korea Islam Institute, there are about 10,000 listed Muslims (mostly foreign guest workers) in South Korea.
+According to Lee Hee-Soo (Yi Huisu) in 2001, president of the Korea Islam Institute, there are about 10,000 listed Muslims (mostly foreign guest workers) in South Korea.

-Seoul also hosts a hussainiya near Samgakji station for offering salah and memorializing the grandson of Muhammad, Husayn ibn Ali.
-Daegu also has a hussainiya.
+Seoul also hosts a Hussainiya near Samgakji Station for offering salah and memorializing the grandson of Muhammad, Husayn ibn Ali.
+Daegu also has a hussainiya (imambargah).

 The Korean Muslim Federation said that it would open the first Islamic primary school, Prince Sultan Bin Abdul Aziz Elementary School, in March 2009, with the objective of helping foreign Muslims in South Korea learn about their religion through an official school curriculum.
-Plans are underway to open a cultural center, secondary schools and even university.
+Plans are underway to open a cultural center, secondary schools and even a university.
 Abdullah Al-Aifan, Ambassador of Saudi Arabia to Seoul, delivered $500,000 to KMF on behalf of the Saudi Arabian government.

 The Korean Muslim Federation provides halal certificates to restaurants and businesses.
 Their halal certificate is recognized by the Department of Islamic Development Malaysia (JAKIM), and there are a total of 14 KMF-halal approved restaurants in South Korea as of January 2018.